implicityhq/PXLMenuController/README.markdown

 // Set the theme (optional).
 It will use the `defaultTheme` if none is set. controller.theme = [PXLMenuControllerTheme defaultTheme];

+// Set an optional title.
+controller.title = @"How do you like this?";

 // Create another item
 item = [PXLMenuItem menuItemWithTitle:@"Eh..." tintColor:[UIColor orangeColor] action:^{
 	NSLog(@"Eh Tapped");